 This handy dandy Paper Pro Stapler is my favorite.
 It has endured daily abuse use by middle school students for five years.
 That is 935 days!
 It opens up easily to punch into bulletin boards and is less likely to jam than others.
 It makes a pretty loud pop when it staples, which provides some entertainment to new users.

 Clipboards are the perfect teacher supply- cheap and with multiple uses.
 I always loved having one that held my grade sheets and seating charts at my desk.
 You can utilize wall space by hanging them around the room.
 Next to the door, I hung several for the following purposes: tutoring sign in sheet, tardy sheet, and fire drill/emergency documents.
+Update: dry erase clipboards are now my favorite!
+This class set has held up great for two years.

 3. Manual Pencil Sharpener